marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 #### Ellipses

-Ellipses (…) can be used to indicate that you’re trailing off before the end of a thought.
-Use them sparingly.
+You can use ellipses (…) to express that you’re trailing off before the end of a thought.
+Use ellipses sparingly.
 Don’t use them for emphasis or drama, and don’t use them in titles or headers.

+There should be a space before and after an ellipsis.
+There's no space after the ellipsis if there's a punctuation mark after the ellipsis.
+The following example has a period after the ellipsis.

 * “Where did all those donuts go?”
 Christy asked.
-Lain said, “I don't know…”
+Lain said, “I don't know ….”

 Ellipses, in brackets, can also be used to show that you're omitting words in a quote.